Shona Foster

 she/her

-Shona helps clients to commercialise new concepts, establish new relationships, and respond to change, by preparing and reviewing contracts across the entire value chain.
-Her expertise includes R&D agreements and IP licences, procurement, supply and distribution agreements, data-sharing agreements, privacy policies, and SaaS and other software licences.
+More generally, Shona helps clients to establish new initiatives and strategic relationships by preparing and reviewing contracts across the entire value chain.
+Her expertise includes R&D agreements, IP licences, procurement, supply and distribution agreements, data-sharing agreements, privacy policies, and software licences.

 Helping clients to play within the rules is also a big part of Shona’s practice.
 She regularly advises local and overseas clients on privacy, electronic marketing, data protection and retention, consumer law, fair trading laws, product claims, and label claims.

 Prior to studying law, Shona held management roles in the research and IP commercialisation sector.
-After graduating from law school, she spent several years in a national IP firm before moving in-house.
-She has a deep knowledge of the commercialisation, agri-business, deep tech, research, and tertiary education sectors.
+After graduating from law school, she spent several years in a national IP firm before moving in-house where she spent a number of years before joining MinterEllisonRuddWatts in 2019.

 Career highlights